What is performance testing?

 How to conduct performance testing

-Because testers can conduct performance testing with different types of metrics, the actual process can vary greatly.
-However, a generic process may look like:
+Because testers can conduct performance testing with different types of metrics, the process can vary greatly.
+However, a generic process may look like this:

 - Identify the testing environment.
-This includes test and production environments as well as the testing tools.
+This includes test and production environments, as well as testing tools.
+Understanding the details of the hardware, software and network configurations helps find possible performance issues, as well as aid in creating better tests.

 - Plan the performance test.
 Test all possible use cases.
-Build test cases around performance metrics.
+Build test cases and test scripts around performance metrics.

 - Run the test.
 While testing, developers should also monitor the test.

 - Analyze and retest.
-Look over the results.
+Look over the resulting test data, and share it with the project team.
 After any fine-tuning, retest to see if there is an increase or decrease in performance.

 Organizations should find testing tools that can best automate their performance testing process.
-In addition, testers should not make changes to the testing environments between tests.
+In addition, do not make changes to the testing environments between tests.

 Types of performance testing

 There are two main performance testing methods: load testing and stress testing.
-However, there are other types of testing methods developers can use to determine performance.
-Some examples are as follows:
+However, there are numerous other types of testing methods developers can use to determine performance.
+Some performance test types are the following:

 - Stress testing places a system under higher-than-expected traffic loads so developers can see how well the system works above its expected capacity limits.
 Stress tests have two subcategories: soak testing and spike testing.
 Stress tests enable software teams to understand a workload's scalability.
 Stress tests put a strain on hardware resources to determine the potential breaking point of an application based on resource usage.
 Resources could include CPUs, memory and hard disks, as well as solid-state drives.
 System strain can also lead to slow data exchanges, memory shortages, data corruption and security issues.
 Stress tests can also show how long KPIs take to return to normal operational levels after an event.
 Stress tests can occur before or after a system goes live.
-Chaos engineering is a kind of production-environment stress test with specialized tools.
+An example of a stress test is chaos engineering, which is a kind of production-environment stress test with specialized tools.
 An organization might also perform a stress test before a predictable major event, such as Black Friday on an e-commerce application, approximating the expected load using the same tools as load tests.

-- Soak testing, also called endurance testing, simulates a steady increase of end users over time to test systems' long-term sustainability.
-During the test, the test engineer monitors KPIs, such as memory usage, and checks for failures, such as memory shortages.
+- Soak testing, also called endurance testing, simulates a steady increase of end users over time to test a system's long-term sustainability.
+During the test, the test engineer monitors KPIs, such as memory usage, and checks for failures, like memory shortages.
 Soak tests also analyze throughput and response times after sustained use to show if these metrics are consistent with their status at the beginning of a test.

-- Scalability testing measures performance based on the software's ability to scale up or down performance measure attributes.
+- Scalability testing measures performance based on the software's ability to scale performance measure attributes up or down.
 For example, testers could perform a scalability test based on the number of user requests.

 - Capacity testing is similar to stress testing in that it tests traffic loads based on the number of users but differs in the amount.
 Capacity testing looks at whether a software application or environment can handle the amount of traffic it was specifically designed to handle.